Infini-Creation/Useful-chunks-of-code/advanced-drag-and-drop/readme.md

-# Advanced Darg & Drop
+# Advanced Drag & Drop

 This sample shows D&D feature applies to kind of card game with object to move around (cards) and drop spot offering various behaviors.